latolukasz/beeorm-doc/docs/guide/queries_log.md

 # Queries Log

-You can log all MySQL, Redis, and local cache queries by registering a logger using the `RegisterQueryLogger()` method of `beeorm.Context`:
+You can log all MySQL, Redis, and local cache queries by registering a logger using the `RegisterQueryLogger()` method of `beeorm.ORM`:

 ```go{7}
 type MyLogger struct{}